UKCloud/documentation/articles/azure/azs-sco.md

 There are several ways in which storage can be addressed in UKCloud for Microsoft Azure:

 - Azure Blob Storage (Page).
 Page blobs are optimised for representing IaaS disks and supporting random writes that are up to 1 TB in size.
-An Azure Stack Hub virtual machine attached IaaS disk is a Virtual Hard Disk (VHD) stored as a page blob.
+An IaaS disk attached to an Azure Stack Hub virtual machine is a Virtual Hard Disk (VHD) stored as a page blob.

 - Azure Blob Storage (Block).
 Block blobs (generically known as object storage) are optimised for streaming and storing cloud objects, and are a good choice for storing documents, media files, backups, and so on.